LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-oo.rst

 .. figure:: figures/Tests-In-Solution-A2OO.png
    :scale: 50%
    :alt: List of projects in the solution.
-Tests are in "TechJobsOOTest" project.
+Auto-grading tests are in "TechJobsOOTest" project.

 Each of the one test files, ``TestTaskX``, contains the tests to grade one of the six tasks outlined in below (there’s no coding work for your first task, so there is **no** ``TestTask1``).